/

 Implementing new functionality means:

-impact analysis over dozens of integrations;
+impact analysis across dozens of integrations;

-coordination with multiple business units;
+alignment with multiple business units;

-risk of disruption of critical processes.
+risk of disrupting critical processes.

 Vendor dependence limits strategic agility